 In this course, through lectures, discussions, scenarios, demonstrations, lesson review questions, textbook exercises, and classroom labs, students gain the skills and knowledge necessary to pass the research and analysis, and integration of computing part of the CompTIA Advanced Security Practitioner exam.
-The exam covers the knowledge that is necessary for an individual to be able to conceptualize, design, and engineer secure solutions across complex enterprise environments and has a technical, hands-on focus at the enterprise level.
-Prerequisite: COMP 315
+The exam covers the knowledge that is necessary for an individual to be able to conceptualize, design, and engineer secure complex solutions across enterprise environments and has a technical, hands-on focus at the enterprise level.
+Prerequisite: COMP315